helenensikat/GovDataWorkshop/README.md

 # Learn more: resources and reading

-The information bundles below contain links to examples, news coverage, and other materials discussed in the masterclass.
+The information bundles below contain links to examples, news coverage,  videos, and other materials discussed in the masterclass.
 They also provide links to additional content that will help you make a start in learning more about any of the areas.

 [Information Bundle No.1: Data analytics, big data, & data linkage](Link Bundle 1 - Data analytics.md)